SomnathDevPro/LexioJS/README.md

 #### methods

 - `createVocab(texts: array)`: creates an object containing the words in a document or list of sentences.
-- `createFeatureVector(text: string)`: creates an array of all the features in a sentence and their occurrences
+- `createFeatureVector(text: string)`: creates an object of all the document in sentence and their occurrences

 ## Usage